Zeus, Heracles, Myth and the Olympics

 Pindar presents in his Tenth Olympian Ode about the role of Heracles.
 Browse through the poem.
 Pindar is a major source of information about the

 Greek conceptualization of the Olympics.
 Consider also his First and Second Olympian Odes.
 If you are ambitious, search through the rest of Pindar for further references to the Olympics.
+(Links need restoring in this paragraph)

 - Consider the